Law Firm Marketing Budget: What 3,720 Firms Spend

 CTV-dominant (for firms with $50K-$200K monthly):

 This is the challenger model.
-You cannot compete on broadcast at this budget level, but $60,000 monthly on CTV in most markets makes you a meaningful streaming advertiser.
+You cannot compete on broadcast at this budget level, but $60,000 monthly on connected TV services in most markets makes you a meaningful streaming advertiser.
+Adding law firm search advertising at $15,000 to $25,000 captures the high-intent searches CTV generates.
 Pair with targeted radio for frequency.

 The Hidden Budget: What CTV Costs Per Market